ezfs

 Part 4: Initializing and mounting the file system

 Now that you understand how to manually add files to your file system via your formatting utility, you will now write a file system to allow you to use standard file commands mount the file system, list directories, read files, modify existing files, create new files, delete files, and even create and remove directories.
 The rest of this assignment is structured to guide you toward incrementally implementing your file system functionality, which you will do by implementing ez_ops.h and myez.c in your team repo.
 In some cases, you may find that what you implemented is correct enough to get some piece of functionality working, but may not be completely correct such that some later functionality that depends on it ends up not working.
 Keep that in mind during your debugging.
-Here are some resources that might be useful, though keep in mind that some of the information contained therein may be out of date:

 Some Hints: